robertwenner/comics/doc/outputs.md

 open the XML editor in Inkscape (Edit menu), then show attributes (if they aren't visible by default).
 Select each text, click `id` in the attributes, and enter a value.
-I recommend numbers, and leaving gaps: a group of texts get e.g., 1 to 4, then the next group gets 10 to 13.
+I recommend numbers, and leaving gaps: a group of texts gets e.g., 1 to 4, then the next group gets 10 to 13.
 That way you can easily squeeze in more texts without having to renumber everything.
 For the same reason, do numbering only when you are done with the comic's texts.
 Ids *must* be unique per document; even across layers / languages.
 If you try